Gayheart-Dankwah/Forcasting-Sticker-Sales/README.md

 ---

 ## **Introduction**
-This project is a Machine learning-Time Series project to prefict sticker sales in different countries such as **norway, Kenya,etc**.
+This project is a Machine learning-Time Series project to predict sticker sales in different countries such as **norway, Kenya,etc**.
 The model is built with **ARIMA**